pq-code-package/mlkem-native/mlkem/native/aarch64_clean/README.md

 ## Variants

 This backend comes in two versions: "clean" and optimized.
-The "clean" backend is handwritten and meant to be easy to read and modify; for example, is heavily leverages register aliases and assembly macros.
-This directory contains the optimized version, which is automatically generated from the clean one via [SLOTHY](https://github.com/slothy-optimizer/slothy).
-Currently, the target architecture is Cortex-A55, but you can easily re-optimize the code for a different microarchitecture supported by SLOTHY, by adjusting the parameters in [optimize.sh](../aarch64_clean/src/optimize.sh).
+This directory contains the "clean" backend which is handwritten and meant to be easy to read and modify; for example, is heavily leverages register aliases and assembly macros.
+The optimized version is automatically generated from the clean one via [SLOTHY](https://github.com/slothy-optimizer/slothy).
+Currently, the target architecture is Cortex-A55, but you can easily re-optimize the code for a different microarchitecture supported by SLOTHY, by adjusting the parameters in [optimize.sh](src/optimize.sh).